Andrapyre/cortex-kafka-connector-docs/content/docs/start/key-concepts.md

 ### Message Transformation

 Kafka natively supports writing custom transformers which take the message output from one topic, change the data structure/content of the messages with optional filtering, and dump the result in another topic.
 For simple transformation use cases, this puts a clear burden on the user.
 For this reason, the cortex kafka connector supports transformation *via configuration* for simple use cases.
-Currently, the connector only supports adding new fields.
+Currently, the connector only supports adding new fields to the message payload via the `additionalData` key.
 In order to configure message transformation, users must set up an advanced config file, documented [here](/docs/config/advanced)